 This cheese bread makes a beautiful snack or hors d’oeuvres to serve when cut into sticks.
 It can also be served as part of a meal with a simple quinoa and vegetable salad, next to a pot-au-feu or paired with a classic French frisee salad.

-- 1 medium onion, finely sliced
+- 1 medium onion (finely sliced)

-- 8 slices sourdough bread, cut about 1½ inch thick
+- 8 slices sourdough bread (cut about 1 1/2-inch thick)

-- 1 tbsp extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 2 tbsp walnuts, chopped
+- 2 tablespoons chopped walnuts